econia-labs/econia-v5/doc/architecture-specification.md

 1. In the default case, a market `SHALL` have a minimum post amount that is calculated based on existing liquidity: the amount of base locked in all asks or the amount of quote locked in all bids.
-For example the minimum post amount may be calculated as 1 basis point of all liquidity for the given side.
+For example the minimum post amount may be calculated as 0.1 basis point of all liquidity for the given side, implemented as a fixed decimal divisor.
-1. Alternatively, governance `MAY` override the default minimum post size and specify a minimum base and quote amount to post.
-This could be necessary for high-liquidity markets, to avoid flash loan attacks.
+1. Alternatively, governance `MAY` be given the ability to set a static minimum post amount, to eliminate the possibility of griefing via a flash loan.
+Here, the minimum post amount for base and quote must be stipulated separately in case the other side of the book is emptied, in which case base collateral on asks could not be priced.
+Notably, this approach implies a reference price that may need to be tuned on occasion (ratio of quote to base).
 1. A low-pass filter or similar `MAY` be used to calculate time weighted average liquidity.
 1. The dynamic calculations `SHALL NOT` use a logarithmic formula to calculate